ginetta/skeleton/README.md

 It will generate all the files, start a server and open your browser with the project index

-## <a id="folder-structure">Structure</a>

-    .
-    ├── Gemfile 						List of used rubygames (used for bundle) ├── Gruntfile.js 					Grunt base file
-    ├── app							App specific files
-    │   ├── assets					Images, video
-    │   ├── components
-    │   │   ├── components.jade		Includes all the components jade mixins check "Reusable Components" for more information │   │   ├── components.scss		Includes all the components SCSS/SASS files
-    │   │   ├── docs-skeleton			Documentation also used as example
-    │   │   └── mycomponent			Example component
-    │   │       ├── ...
-Component files
-    │   │       └── package.json		component meta information
-    │   ├── css						App specific CSS
-    │   ├── data						Data that will be available in JADE │   │   ├── en.json				Data can be language specific
-    │   │   └── ...
-    │   ├── js
-    │   │   ├── globals.js			Used to store globals if needed
-    │   │   └── main.js				JS gets initialized here
-    │   ├── layout					Layouts that can be extended in JADE pages │   ├── meta						Favicons, humans.txt etc..
-    │   └── pages						Contains Pages/View of your app
-    │       ├── docs					Documentation, can be removed │       └── index.jade			Used as a starting point
-    │
-    ├── bower.json					Bower packages are registered here │
-    ├── lib							Library used for the build
-    │   ├── grunt-tasks				Grunt tasks add your here
-    │   │   ├── aliases.yaml			Named tasks
-    │   │   └── ...
-    │   └── toolset					Skeleton specific tasks
-    │
-    ├── dist							Builded app (HTML,CSS,JS etc..)

-## <a id="reusable-components">Reusable Components</a>

 ## <a id="templates">Jade templates, Data and translation</a>